LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAttributes/5-0-and-above.md

 3. FirstUnreadMessage

 #### lp_scroll_when_push_notification
-Configures the scroll behavior when open conversaton screen by tapping on push notification.
+Configures the scroll behavior when open conversation screen by tapping on push notification.

 - **Type:** string
 - **Default value:** Bottom